assemblyco/CodingStandards/README.md

 3. Organize your stylesheets logically, in sections.
 They can get long an unweidly and if they are organized into logic regions it makes maintenance for other programmers easier.
 4. Do not add javascript to your HTML file.
 Instead include it from a seperate .js file.
 5. Use an online parser before commiting any HTML.
 Make sure your html syntax is correct before commiting.
+6. Properly indent nested elements with tabs.
+Use an online tool to indent your HTML if you can't yourself.